bastole/dc-richmedia-automation-template/readme.md

 =======================

-* DRAT is a grunt based build template for building multiple DoubleClick rich banners fast and robust.
+* DRAT is a grunt based build template for building multiple [DoubleClick rich banners](https://www.google.com/doubleclick/studio/) fast and robust.
 * DRAT is for people who don't want to use HTML5 authoring tools such as Google Web Designer and Adobe Edge Animate.
-* DRAT currently supports inpage formats and YouTube video - advanced dynamic, expandable and MP4 videos will be added shortly.
+* DRAT currently supports in-page formats and YouTube video - advanced dynamic, expandable and MP4 videos will be added shortly.

 Features
 ------------

+* Build multiple banners fast.
+* Generates live reloading preview link to see all banners simultaneously.
-* Uses Google hosted GSAP library - this doesn't count towards the banner's filesize.
+* Uses Google hosted [GSAP](http://greensock.com/gsap) library.
+This doesn't count towards the banner's filesize.
-* Polite-loads every asset.
+* Strictly polite-loads every asset.
-* auto-optimizes images on build.
+* Auto-optimizes images on build and generates size report.
-* Supports YouTube video.
+* Supports embedding YouTube video.
-* Supports 'Close X' button for YouTube Masthead.
+* Supports in-page 'Close X' button for YouTube Masthead.
-* Build multiple banners fast, and preview them simultaneously for easy comparison.
 * Stops animation after 30 seconds to comply with Publisher's minimum specs.
 * Stops animation and video on click to comply with Publisher's minimum specs.

 Requirements
 ------------

-Grunt, Ruby, NodeJS
+NodeJS, Grunt, Ruby, Sass

 Setting up your development environment
 ---------------------------------------